 - Earn and retain at least 70% of operations-related points in the AASHE Sustainability Tracking and Rating System by fiscal year 2019.

-- Update: ASU earned 51.59 of 71 possible points, meaning 73% of operations-related points in its STARS Platinum submittal.
+- Update: In FY2023, ASU earned 53.57 of 71 possible points, meaning 75% of operations-related points in its STARS Platinum submittal.

 - Examples of progress:

-- Update: ASU’s Office of Diversity, Equity and Inclusion offers several trainings and activities open to all ASU students, faculty and staff.
-ODEI is but one of the teams that work across the university to develop a robust set of training options and events for all.
-Additionally, throughout the year, the Office of Student and Cultural Engagement, Sun Devil Fitness Complexes, International Student Engagement and the Committee for Campus Inclusion host a number of workshops, presentations, training sessions, and experiences that reach across the breadth and depth of cultural competencies.
+- The Office of Student and Cultural Engagement, Sun Devil Fitness Complexes, International Student Engagement and the Committee for Campus Inclusion host a number of workshops, presentations, training sessions, and experiences that reach across the breadth and depth of cultural competencies.
 The entire university community is welcome to attend every event.
 More can be found in ASU’s AASHE STARS submission.

 Do you have an idea to improve practices to achieve sustainability?
-ASU provides a number of tools and programs to assist.
-In addition to the Sustainability Certifications Program, here are some additional resources:
+ASU provides a number of tools and programs to assist:

 - Facilities Development project guidelines.